What makes an applicant a scholarship winner? Undoubtedly, a flawless application, an interesting essay, and an

 If students do not fill out the FAFSA, they will not be eligible for these types of scholarships, no matter which other qualifications they meet.
 Need-based scholarships can be distributed by the federal or state governments, colleges, and private organizations.

 Failing to submit the FAFSA could result in missed scholarship opportunities.
-This form becomes available by December 31, 2023, and
+This form is available now, and

 many states have their own FASFA deadlines.
-Fill it out as soon as possible once it becomes available as many states distribute financial aid and need-based scholarships on a first-come, first-serve basis.
+Fill it out as soon as possible once it becomes available as many states distribute financial aid and need-based scholarships on a first-come, first-served basis.

 They attend private vs. public colleges.